CentroEPiaggio/calibration/README.md

 The transformation will be saved into a yaml file inside 'config' directory and will be loaded at every package launch, until another `rosservice call /calibrate` overwrites it.

 After calibration is done you can kill the process.
 The saved calibration file can be broadcasted with `roslaunch calibration asus_phase_space_broadcaster.launch`

+## Asus PhaseSpace calibration

+1. 3D print [this calibratior]() NOTE: find the star stl for printing to update the link

+2. Glue the leds to the calibrator and take note of the LED ids

+3. Glue the calibrator to the object you want to track.

+4. Follow the instructions in the phase space package to track the "calibrator" object.
+Remember to check that the led ids correspond exactly to the ones mounted on the calibrator.

+5. `roslaunch calibration tracker_object_calibration.launch`

+6. Check on rviz that the calibrator is correctly being tracked by both systems, check the axes correspond to those of the pattern.

+7. When you feel comfortable `rosservice call /calibrate` and don't move the calibrator.

+The transformation between the two systems is being published, check the `tracker_object_calibration.launch` the names of the frames being used.

+The transformation will be saved into a yaml file inside 'config' directory and will be loaded at every package launch, until another `rosservice call /calibrate` overwrites it.

+After calibration is done you can kill the process.
+The saved calibration file can be broadcasted with `roslaunch calibration tracker_object_broadcaster.launch`